What is each compound?

 A BPC-157/TB-500 blend is a compound preparation combining two peptides: BPC-157, a 15-amino-acid synthetic peptide derived from a gastric protein sequence, and TB-500, a synthetic analog of Thymosin Beta-4, a naturally occurring protein involved in actin regulation and cellular signaling.
 The combination is discussed in recovery-focused communities on the theory that their proposed mechanisms may act through complementary pathways.

-Is BPC-157/TB-500 blend legal in the USA?
+What is the regulatory status of a BPC-157/TB-500 blend in the USA?

 What does the research say about dosing BPC-157 and TB-500 together?